jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-6b.md

 These profits must always bear some proportion to the capital.

 ## The Three Sources of Revenue From the Parts of Price

-15 In the most improved societies, there are a few commodities with prices made up only of wages and profits.
+{{< s v="15" >}} In the most improved societies, there are a few commodities with prices made up only of wages and profits.

 There are even fewer commodities with their price made up only of wages.
 For example, the price saltwater fish has=